 There is a bathhouse with hot showers and flush toilets, which is convenient if you plan to stay a few days.
 Reservations are recommended because the campsites often fill up.

 Location: Thurmont, Maryland.
 Cunningham Falls State Park is divided into two areas, the William Houck area and the Manor area, which are a few miles apart.
 Check a map carefully to make sure you know where are headed.

 Cost: $3 for Maryland residents, $5 for out-of-state visitors for day use.
 Anyone in a car seat or booster seat is free.
 Campsites are available for a fee.

 When to go: Summer is the most popular time to visit, but the park is open year-round.

 Trash-free park: Maryland state parks have gone trash free, meaning there are no trash cans in the park.
-You can find trash bags, but need to plan to carry out all your trash.
+You can find trash bags, but plan to carry out all your trash.